dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ```
 <!-- -->
 ```
-1. In case the manual installation fails, review
+1. In case the manual installation fails, review:

 -   Contents of "UpdateErrorMessage" in Get-RDSSessionHost -TenantName \<tenantname\> -HostPoolName \<hostpoolname\>